sthongurdt/Rapid-Implementation-MLPerf/result/README.md

 To explain the methodology behind these tests, it is helpful to view them as a multi-layered benchmarking process designed to measure the environmental cost of AI at the "edge."

 1. Hardware Selection (Table.
-1.) and explain why
+1.).

 The tests began by selecting specific hardware platforms that represent different tiers of the Edge and Fog computing hierarchy.
 - Low-Power CPU: The Raspberry Pi 4 (RPI) was used to represent common, accessible IoT hardware.